9 In Family/ Inspiration/ Motherhood/ Parent Tip/ Raising boys

 As he struts in to the conference room, the first thing I notice is that he’s probably the biggest, toughest looking kid in school.

 I reach out my hand and introduce myself.
 He hears my name and realizes that I’m the mom of the kid he’s been teasing.
-He gives me a soft hand shake and responds with a quiet, “Nice to meet you.”
+He gives me a soft hand shake, keeps his eyes down, and responds with a quiet, “Nice to meet you.”

 I see on his “application” that he wants to work for a specific company and I ask him why.
 He lets me know its because his mom works for that company.